Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/func/player.rst.txt

 Speed Up & Timer
 ~~~~~~~~~~~~~~~~

-The speed up event triggers when colliding with the bicycle object.
-The impelementation requires two functionalities: the speed up and timer to calculate whether the buff time has expired.
-These has been done by the following two handlers.
-The ``HandleSpeedUpEffectEvent`` handler boosts the player movement speed, turn the player into invincible mode, change the sprite of the player to bicycle riding mode and switch the 2D collider's ``isTrigger`` property to false thus the player has a real collider volume to crash the vehicles away.
+The speed-up event triggers when colliding with the bicycle object.
+The implementation requires two functionalities: the speed up and timer to calculate whether the buff time has expired.
+These have been done by the following two handlers.
+The ``HandleSpeedUpEffectEvent`` handler boosts the player movement speed, turn the player into an invincible mode, change the sprite of the player to bicycle riding mode and switch the 2D collider's ``isTrigger`` property to false thus the player has a real collider volume to crash the vehicles away.

 .. code-block:: C#